 Bretons have sometimes been their own worst enemy.
 The promotion of Breton as a language for schools and literature has suffered from factions.
 There are four major dialects within Breton.
 Local pride and identities meant that Breton speakers often chose to not understand other dialects.
 However, when it came to making money in the marketplace, they had no problem communicating with Breton speakers using a different dialect.
 And onion sellers from northwestern Brittany crossed the channel and had no problem communicating as brothers with Welsh speakers.

 Another problem area has been a rift between "native speakers" and what are called "Neo-bretonnants" - those learning it as a second language.
 It is felt by those who have had the good fortune to grow up speaking Breton that those learning it as a second language can never master Breton.
 Second language learners have been stereotyped as an urban elite with no interest in understanding the purer and more expressive Breton of rural Bretons - the true "people."
 It is felt by some that second language learners are doomed to speak a Breton that is highly influenced by French.
 There has been resistance on the part of native speakers to the creation of new vocabulary - viewed as "chemical" Breton.
-Sadly, those who do have a richer mastery of Breton have not always been in the forefront when it comes to teaching Breton or speaking up in its defesne, and have preferred to spend time criticizing and belittling second language learners who have recognized that you can't always wait for perfect mastery to move forward.
+Sadly, those who do have a richer mastery of Breton have not always been in the forefront when it comes to teaching Breton or speaking up in its defense, and have preferred to spend time criticizing and belittling second language learners who have recognized that you can't always wait for perfect mastery to move forward.
+This is slowly changing.

 Some of the factioning is rooted in Brittany's particular political history and this is very complicated.
 Understanding what happened during World War II in Brittany (and France more widely) is key to sorting out the factions in the Breton movement of today.

 Those defending the Breton language in this period or promoting its acceptance into schools, etc. were of all political persuasions.
 But what is remembered are the Breton nationalists who chose to collaborate with Germany with the idea that Germany would grant Brittany independence.
-These Bretons felt that Brittany and the Breton language were clearly doomed under French rule.
+Those Bretons believed that Brittany and the Breton language were clearly doomed under French rule.
 Germany looked like a hope for Bretons to gain control of their own destiny.
 Once Germans realized that the Breton nationalists seeking independence were a very small minority in Brittany, they quickly lost interest in the idea of granting these allies political power.
 But the public presence of the Breton language did make some significant gains during the war period with publications being supported, Breton language radio broadcasts implemented, and a Celtic Institute established.
 Thanks to a more extreme element - some 100 Bretons who took up arms with Germany to fight the French Resistance (which was stronger in Brittany than anywhere else in France with an estimated 30,000 participants), Breton nationalists and action for the Breton language and culture as a whole became labeled as "pro-Nazi" when the war ended.

 The old wounds are still there.
 With German occupation of Brittany, the war was on the doorstep and neighbors were fighting neighbors.
 It was a horrible period for France and bitter memories remain.